pandasoli/bambloo/README.md

 - (optional) `--dist <host installation folder>`
 - (optional) `--lang <host programming language>`

-The "Extension ID" is found in the page you loaded the extension into your browser.
+The "Extension ID" is found at `chrome://extensions` on Chrome and
+at `about:debugging#/runtime/this-firefox` on Firefox.

-If your browser is not supported by this file, join our Discord server and our professionals will help you and add oficial support to your browser.
+If your browser is not supported by this file, join our Discord server and
+our professionals will help you and add official support to your browser.
 <br>
 <br>